PhD in Germany: Funded Doctoral Programs 2026

 Can I work outside my PhD project while on a research visa?

-If you hold a §18d research residence permit, you may engage in additional employment alongside your research, though your research must remain your primary activity.
-If you hold a §16b student permit, the standard working restrictions apply (120 full days or 240 half-days per year), though work directly related to your funded research project is generally exempt.
-Always check with your university's international office and the local Ausländerbehörde if you are unsure.
+If you hold a §18d research residence permit, you can engage in additional employment alongside your research, but your research must remain your primary activity.
+If you hold a §16b student permit, the standard working restrictions apply (140 full days or 280 half-days per year).
+Work directly related to your funded research project is exempt.
+Check with your university's international office and the local Ausländerbehörde if you are unsure.

 What happens if my PhD funding runs out before I finish?

-This is a common concern, as many contracts are initially limited to 3 years while dissertations may take longer.
+This is a common concern, as many contracts are limited to 3 years while dissertations take longer.
 Options include: requesting a contract extension from your department (subject to budget availability and the WissZeitVG time limits), applying for a completion scholarship from your university's graduate school, seeking bridge funding from foundations, or finishing your dissertation while employed in a related position.
-Many universities also offer affordable writing retreats and dissertation completion programs.
-It is wise to discuss funding timelines openly with your supervisor from the beginning.
+Many universities also offer writing retreats and dissertation completion programs.
+Discuss funding timelines openly with your supervisor from the beginning.

 How do I find accommodation as a PhD candidate?